San Francisco Municipal Railway: Fares

-Special service
+Special services

 Muni operates 14 express lines, 5 Rapid lines, and 12 Owl lines, which run between 1 am and 5 am.
 For San Francisco Giants games, additional "baseball shuttles" supplement N Judah and T Third service to Oracle Park.

 Express lines only run during peak hours; during mornings they run towards downtown (the Financial District) and during the evening they run away from downtown.
 All express lines have an "X", "AX", or "BX" following the line's number.
 Some lines are divided into A and B Expresses.
 The B Express line is shorter and has stops that are closer to downtown, while the A Express makes stops further away from downtown and will make few or no stops in the area where the B Express stops.
-The 8 Bayshore, as the 8X Bayshore Express, was the only Express route that ran daily until April 25, 2015, the date where it is no longer an Express route.
+The 8 Bayshore, as the 8X Bayshore Express, was the only Express route that ran daily until April 25, 2015, the date when it was no longer an Express route.

 Rapid lines (having an R following their route number) are limited-stop services.
 They stop at only a subset of the stops of their corresponding "standard" line—typically every third stop and at transfer points.